-Douglas P. Mackaman, Professor of European History at The University of Southern Mississippi and founding director of The Compass, is also founding director of The Abbey Program (www.theabbeyprogram.org) as well as Director of The British Studies Program (www.britishstudiesprogram.org).
+Douglas P. Mackaman, Professor of European History at The University of Southern Mississippi and founding director of The Compass, is also founding director of The Abbey Experience (www.theabbeyexperience.org) and served as Director of The British Studies Program (www.britishstudiesprogram.org) at USM for 9 summers.
 Dr. Mackaman has written widely in the cultural history of Europe from the 18th century onward and has been teaching US students abroad since 1996, primarily in France and London.

-Travis Tubre is Professor of Psychology at The University of Wisconsin at River Falls and visiting Professor of Human Resources Psychology at the Carlson School of Mangagment at the University of Minnesota.
-Dr, Tubre has taught US students overseas in Edinburgh, Berlin and Paris.
+Travis Tubre is Professor of Psychology at The University of Wisconsin-River Falls and Senior Lecturer at the Center for Human Resources and Labor Studies at the Carlson School of Management, University of Minnesota.
+Dr. Tubré has taught US students abroad in England, France, Germany, the Netherlands, and Scotland.

 Andrew Woolley is Professor of English at Southwestern Adventist University, where he also is Director of Honors.
 Resident Manager of The Compass, Dr. Woolley created “The Needle” course for The Compass and will be teaching it this summer, while he also serves as Resident Director of The Compass Program.
 Dr. Woolley has been teaching US students abroad regularly since the early 1990s, with London, Athens, Rome, Venice and Paris as his more recent abroad “classrooms” of choice.